What is a Medical Data Breach?

-Over 59 million patient records were breached in 2022.
-That's up from around 40 million in 2020.
-Healthcare is the second most targeted industry for cyberattacks.
-Why?
-Because medical data is worth up to 50x more than payment data on the black market.
+More than 59 million patient records were breached in 2022, up from approximately 40 million in 2020.
+Healthcare is now the second most targeted industry for cyberattacks—largely because medical data can be worth up to 50 times more than payment data on the black market.

-That's why HealthLock monitors data sources for medical breaches and alerts you whenever we detect a data breach at one of your providers.
-If your information is used fraudulently, we'll help you fix the problem and guide you through the remediation process.
-Here's how it works:
+That’s why HealthLock actively monitors reputable data sources for medical breaches and alerts you whenever we detect a breach at one of your providers.
+If your information is used fraudulently, we help resolve the issue and guide you through the full remediation process.

-3. A fraud case is opened on the claim.
-The case is assigned to a Personal Healthcare Champion (PHC) for resolution.
+4. A fraud Case is opened and assigned to a Personal Healthcare Champion (PHC).

 Was this article helpful?